Home » Snacks » Whipped Olive Oil Butter

 dried Greek oregano

-1. Pour your olive oil into a 9″ x 9″ pan (1/4 inch thin layer) and place in the freezer for 2-3 hours or until frozen solid.
+1. Pour your olive oil into a 9″ x 9″ pan (1/4 inch thin layer) and place in the freezer for 2-3 hours just frozen.

 2. Use a metal spatula to scrape up the frozen olive oil and place in a food processor.
 Turn on high, add water one tablespoon at a time until olive oil is opaque and creamy.